Discrimination against the Gypsy and Traveller community

 What is racial harassment?

-Unfortunately, Gypsies/Travellers living on sites and in settled accommodation often experience racial harassment.
+Unfortunately, Gypsy and Traveller communities living on sites and in settled accommodation often experience racial harassment.
 Racial harassment takes place when a person from one racial or ethnic group offends, upsets or threatens someone from another racial or ethnic group.

 Any behaviour that makes you feel distressed, alarmed or afraid, which violates your dignity or which creates an intimidating, hostile, degrading, humiliating or offensive environment can be classed as harassment.
 This can include: